 - Inconsistent depending on who you work for

 - Can be incredibly dangerous

 - It can be very boring but requires being on your toes at all times

 - Hours are generally always nights, and usually weekend nights

 - Drunk people think you are a dick or have something to prove when you tell them to fuck off

 3) Janitorial Service

 Janitorial jobs may be one of the most underrated BJJ hustles out there.
-Because it’s thought of as a lower class line of work, many people feel it’s either beneath them, or not worth it at all.
+Because it’s thought of as a lower-class line of work, many people feel it’s either beneath them or not worth it at all.

-Furthermore, many places janitors can have earbuds in, allowing hours of paid time listening to podcasts.
+Furthermore, in many places janitors can have earbuds in, allowing hours of paid time listening to podcasts.
 Basically, put on some gloves, don’t be a bitch, and get to cleaning.